2004 10:17 p.m. on Tuesday, February 3rd – The journey began! Diane hit “send” and the following email went out to everyone she knew:

 2011 October 15th – Little Shop of Stories hosted its first annual Decatur Root Beer Festival.
 This was a fun attempt at counter-programing with what is now the Decatur Craft Beer Festival.
 The Root Beer Festival eventually grew to become Kidtoberfest!

-December 9th – On The Same Page, our community-wide reading program, made its debut with author Norton Juster.
+December 9th – On The Same Page, our community-wide reading program, made its debut with the late, great author Norton Juster.
 We helped him celebrate the 50th anniversary of the publication of his iconic middle-grade word play adventure, The Phantom Tollbooth.
 Joining Norton was author and children’s book historian extraordinaire Leonard Marcus.
 It was amazingly special.
 Marcy built a phantom tollbooth for the event and Norton Juster posed beside her!
 On The Same Page is one of our favorite annual events.

 2014 February 21st – It was announced that Little Shop of Stories received a grant from James Patterson.
 The money was used to purchase an old short school bus and convert it into the Little Bus of Stories.